lgromanowski/acme-plugin/README.md

 $ gem install letsencrypt_plugin
 ```

-After that you have to run two following commands to copy letsencrypt_plugin database migration to your application and create `Challenges` table:
+After that you have to run two following commands to copy letsencrypt_plugin database migration to your application and create `letsencrypt_plugin_challenges` table:
 ```bash
 $ rake letsencrypt_plugin:install:migrations
 ```